erkan000/erkan000.github.io/ocja.md

 ---
-title: OCJA Notları
+title: OCJP Notları
 ---

-OCJA notları
+OCJP notları

-{% for bolum in site.ocja %}
+{% for bolum in site.ocjp %}

 <li><a href="{{ bolum.url }}">{{ bolum.title }}</a></li>